kweiwen/remora/README.md

-# remora - An embedded framework to implement audio processing and control interface on 21489 SHARC DSP
+# remora - Implementing audio processing and control interfaces on the 21489 SHARC DSP